mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 # State Duplication

-Sometimes we have instances of same business entity used in a different contexts.
-In such cases, instead of keeping them under the same store property we treat them differently.
+Sometimes we have instances of the same business entity used in different contexts.
+In such cases, instead of keeping the instances under the same store property we treat them differently.

 <img src="/images/redux-anti-patterns/duplicate.jpg" style="display: block; margin: auto" alt="Duplication">